bcgov/platform-developer-docs/src/docs/secrets-management/example_secretstore_azure_key_vault.md

 ```

 ## Create a SecretStore
 Next, create a YAML manifest for the `SecretStore`.
-Be sure to enter the correct values for the `tenantId` and the name of the Secret that you created above.
+Be sure to enter the correct value for the name of the Secret that you created above.
 ```
 apiVersion: external-secrets.io/v1beta1
 kind: SecretStore